 : At .6, there is a rock overhang in case it’s raining.
 There are 3 leaky rain shelters after this until 1.0 mile.
 Easy to hike, but slippery.

-1.0—2.0 mile: The path shrinks to an overgrown footpath—some places you can’t notice the path you’re walking on.
-Because the razor grass comes up on both sides to your waist or chest, be careful with your eyes when you bend down to avoid the tree branches or vines.
+: The path shrinks to an overgrown footpath—some places you can’t notice the path you’re walking on.
+The razor grass comes up on both sides to your waist or chest.
+Be careful with your eyes when you bend down to avoid the tree branches and vines.
 Good views of the shaded forest surround you.
 A few streams to cross—knee deep when running full.
 You will cross 2 small wooden foot bridges—but be careful—very slippery.